 Another set of cables connects the remaining positive and negative terminal to whatever you are connecting the batteries to.
 Connected batteries should have the same voltage and amp rating.

-Parallel connections are done by connecting two positive terminals to two negative terminals.
+Parallel connections are done by connecting two positive terminals together and two negative terminals together.
 This creates a negative negative and a positive positive.
 The batteries can then be connected to your application and will drain equally when in use.

-- A series parallel bank is also possible.
+A series parallel bank is also possible.
 This allows you to increase voltage and amps.
 It requires a minimum of four batteries.
 Keep track of the connections you make.
-You can join as many batteries as you want to each other.
+You can join as many batteries as you want to each other, though you may need an RV battery box to keep your separate cells safe and secure.
 Two sets of batteries connected in parallel can be joined together to form a series power bank.

 RV Battery Maintenance